Orvieto Retreat Registration

 Cancellation Policy

-Before April 1, 2026: payments are refundable net of PayPal fees.
-On April 1, 2026: 10% of your full registration cost becomes nonrefundable.
-On April 16, 2026, 25% of your full registration cost becomes nonrefundable.
-On May 10, 2025, your full registration cost becomes non refundable.
-We will offer PageCraft credits for costs we are able to recover, but we cannot guarantee whether or to what extent we will be able to do so.
+Before April 1, 2027: payments are refundable net of PayPal fees.
+On April 1, 2027: 10% of your full registration cost becomes nonrefundable.
+On April 16, 2027, 25% of your full registration cost becomes nonrefundable.
+On May 10, 2027, your full registration cost becomes non refundable.
+We will offer PageCraft credits for costs and revenues we are able to recover, but we cannot guarantee whether or to what extent we will be able to do so.

 This is a small retreat that runs on a tight budget with up-front costs, which makes refunds for late cancellations difficult.
 Please see about travel or personal insurance to cover illnesses and emergencies.
 Any questions, please talk to us.